 But potatoes are my love language — they’re creamy, and chunky, and hearty, and although they sometimes get a bad rep, they’re healthy and filled with tons of good things, too.

-I know some people get a little crazy with their potato soup, adding in cream cheese or a bucket or sour cream or a package of bacon, but I like to keep mine on the healthier side. (because I also like cake and ice cream)
+I know some people go all out with their potato soup, adding in cream cheese or a bucket of sour cream or a package of bacon, but I like to keep mine on the healthier side. (because I also like cake and ice cream).

 I add a few veggies for flavor.
 Because potatoes are the perfect base but don’t give a lot of flavor themselves, the veggies really add something special.

 I like to keep my soup simple, with chicken broth, milk, and seasonings, but like to get a little more interesting with my toppings.